DOI-ONRR/blog-nrrd/src/pages/trusted-tester/index.md

 Here’s a few things we suggest you consider before starting the training:

 1. Are you prepared to dedicate around 70 hours to the training?

     Tip: Practice tests need to be passed before moving on to the next unit.
 Make sure you allocate enough time - we found the platform works best when each practice test is completed in a single session.
 We also suggest taking this course along alongside a teammate for support.

 2. The training requires installing ANDI (Accessible Name & Description Inspector) which is a free accessibility testing tool.
-To To [install ANDI](https://www.ssa.gov/accessibility/andi/help/install.html), it simply requires adding the JavaScript url as a bookmarklet and launching it.
+To [install ANDI](https://www.ssa.gov/accessibility/andi/help/install.html), it simply requires adding the JavaScript url as a bookmarklet and launching it.

     Tip: Does your agency block javascript?
 We discovered that our organization has JavaScript blocked and it prevents us from adding ANDI as a bookmark.
 As a workaround, we were able to add ANDI as a snippet in the developer tool and running it from there.
 Instructions for this are available on [our wiki]( https://github.com/DOI-ONRR/onrr.gov-site/wiki/ANDI).